 Dangerous Instrument: Any student in possession of a dangerous instrument, which includes a pocket knife with a blade of less than 2.5 inches, may be suspended from school for up to 10 (ten) days per incident and may be recommended for expulsion.

-NOTE: In addition to the disciplinary consequences outlined above, students may be subject to criminal prosecution for being in possession of deadly weapons or dangerous instruments on school property or on a school sponsored filed trip, whether openly displayed or concealed per KRS 527.070.
+NOTE: In addition to the disciplinary consequences outlined above, students may be subject to criminal prosecution for being in possession of deadly weapons or dangerous instruments on school property or on a school sponsored trip, whether openly displayed or concealed per KRS 527.070.

 Back to Table of Contents